Best Plasma Pen for Seborrheic Keratosis

 • One 5-minute session per lesion.
 A small scab forms the same day, falls off by Day 3 to 7, and clear skin appears by Week 2 to 3.

 • Always confirm the lesion is a benign SK before treating.
 Actinic keratosis can look similar and is not safe to treat at home.
+Anything bleeding, itching, or changing fast needs a dermatologist first.

 Can a plasma pen actually remove seborrheic keratosis?